 - Low carbon steel work-hardens, thus providing better structural characteristics after forming

 Stainless steel stamping is substantially different that other metal stamping processes, making it vitally important to find a stamping provider with appropriate experience and expertise.
-Stainless steel is generally chosen for deep drawn stampings when parts call for high wear resistance and exposure to elements, heat, and certain corrosive agents.
+Generally chosen for deep drawn stampings when parts call for high wear resistance, stainless steel has a high tolerance for exposure to elements, heat and certain corrosive agents.

 Stainless steel offers the following desirable characteristics for metal stamping: